MICAREERQUEST 2025

 - Laura Elsner, Workforce Development Manager, DeWys Manufacturing

-MiCareerQuest was an amaxing opportunity for students to discover fields they have never heard of, and being able to associate that work with a local company makes it much more "real" to them.
+MiCareerQuest was an amazing opportunity for students to discover fields they have never heard of, and being able to associate that work with a local company makes it much more "real" to them.
 A teen who thought she might have a career in mind now has a half-dozen possibilities.

 - Teacher Participant

 With an aging workforce on the brink of retirement, employers are concerned about their future workforce.
-We need to expose youth to a variety of occupations and career pathways now, so they're aware of all the career possibilities that exist in our high-demand industries.
+We need to expose youth to a variety of occupations and career pathways now, so they're aware of the career possibilities that exist in our high-demand industries.
 MCQ allows students to talk with professionals, ask questions, use the tools of the trade.
 It gets them thinking about what kind of work might appeal to them and informs decisions impacting their future.

 - Jacob Maas, Executive Director, West Michigan Works!

-MICAREERQUEST NORTHEAST 2022
+MICAREERQUEST NORTHEAST 2025

-2022 EVENT RECAP
+2025 EVENT RECAP

 Student feedback was overwhelmingly positive, with statements such as: